CallumJHays/pymake/README.md

 ## Benefits:

 - Familiar API and CLI to GNU make
+- Utilise existing makefiles via [pymake.Makefile()](TODO)
-- Generate targets and dependencies dynamically
+- Generate targets and dependencies dynamically via regular Python
-- Fully type-hinted for an amazing developer experience with intellisense in modern editors
+- Fully type-hinted for an amazing developer experience via editor intellisense
 - Debug your PyMakefiles with PDB or other editor-friendly debuggers
-- Helpful & colorful error messages for quicker hotfixing
+- Helpful & colorful error messages for quicker bug-fixing
-- Backed by extensible OOP framework
+- Backed by simple, extensible OOP framework
-- Callable from CLI or function calls
+- Callable from CLI or python library
-- Strong support for `async` python code
-- Default implementations of:
+- Provides default implementations of:
-  - `pymake clean` - delete only target output files.
+  - `pymake clean` - delete all `FileTarget.output` files and clear the cache.
 Can be overridden.
   - `pymake [help]` - displays help from docstrings of defined targets (with default docstrings)
 - Tracks target builds timestamps by default, so that functions with up-to-date dependencies don't needlessly execute (eloquent alternative to build-flags).
 - Configurable build log color-coding / formatting
 - Cross-platform support where possible [TODO!]
+- Support for `async` python code [TODO!]

 ## Documentation